Table of Contents

 Limitations of a beta agreement

 Beta agreements usually have termination dates, rendering them invalid once a testing cycle is complete.
+For context on legal timeframes, some authorizations from the American Bar Association are effective for two years by standard procedure, highlighting the importance of defined durations in legal documents.
 If testers will still have access to your beta product or roll over to become regular users of the final product, be aware that the original beta agreement will no longer apply.
 Companies may need testers to sign multiple beta agreements if they are participating in multiple testing cycles.

 Signing a beta agreement